NikhilVijayakumar/mlflow_dvc_poc/README.md

 1.  `get_data`: Ingests the raw Iris dataset.
 2.  `preprocess`: Splits the raw data into training and test sets.
-3.  `train_and_evaluate`: A single, atomic stage that runs a full experiment: trains the model, evaluates it on the test set, and logs everything to a **single MLflow run**.
+3.  `experiment_runner`: A single, atomic stage that runs a full experiment: trains the model, evaluates it on the test set, and logs everything to a **single MLflow run**.

 ### Execute the Full Pipeline